Table of Contents

 How is APR Calculated?

-Fees: In addition to interest charges, certain fees such as annual fees, balance transfer fees, and cash advance fees may contribute to the overall APR.
-Including these fees in the calculation provides a comprehensive view of the total cost of borrowing.
+APR calculation involves two primary components: interest rate and fees.
+Firstly, the interest rate is the fee charged by the issuer for borrowing money.
+Secondly, fees such as annual fees and balance transfer fees contribute to the overall APR.
+Consequently, including these fees provides a comprehensive view of the total cost of borrowing.

 Why is APR Important?